Aayan-Mishra/Maverick-Search/README.md

 ### 1) Clone the repository:

+**You need to create an API key at exa.ai who provides new users with $15 worth of credit!**

 To clone the repository and enter it, simple run the following command in your CLI

 ```bash